 There are numerous floating restaurants to choose from such as Ben Nghe Floating Restaurant, Saigon Restaurant Cruise Ship, Elisa Floating Restaurant, Bonsai Legacy Cruise Ship, King Yacht Cruise Ship, Indochina Junk…

-Chill at roof top bar
+Chill at the rooftop bar

 Spending your night time at a rooftop bar is definitely the top thing to do in Saigon at night.
 Witness a panoramic view of Saigon while enjoying exciting dance music and beer, you will feel extremely comfortable and relaxed.